react-cosmos/react-cosmos/docs/README.md

 }
 ```

 > Your mileage may vary, but using CRA's internal webpack config inside Cosmos has caused React Refresh [issues](https://github.com/react-cosmos/react-cosmos/issues/1272) in the past.
-You disable it as shown above or you may also _not_ set `webpack.configPath` to `"react-scripts/config/webpack.config"` and have Cosmos run with a more minimalistic alternative to the [CRA webpack config](https://github.com/facebook/create-react-app/blob/d960b9e38c062584ff6cfb1a70e1512509a966e7/packages/react-scripts/config/webpack.config.js).
+You can disable it as shown above or you may also _not_ set `webpack.configPath` to `"react-scripts/config/webpack.config"` and have Cosmos run with a more minimalistic alternative to the [CRA webpack config](https://github.com/facebook/create-react-app/blob/d960b9e38c062584ff6cfb1a70e1512509a966e7/packages/react-scripts/config/webpack.config.js).

 ### Using react-app-rewired